 - 1. Follow steps 1 6 of "Compressor Disassembly." - 2.
-Upper Packing Box - Remove the bolts from the bottom of the packing box then remove the packing gland and packing spacer. - b.
+Upper Packing Box - a.
+Remove the bolts from the bottom of the packing box then remove the packing gland and packing spacer. - b.
 Remove the four packing cups with packing ring pairs and O-rings.
 If the packing cups are difficult to remove, place a screwdriver blade in the groove in each packing cup and tap lightly with a rubber mallet.
-Do not deform the packing cups or scratch their sealing surfaces. - c.
-Remove the packing cup gasket. - d.
-Clean and inspect all parts, replacing as needed.
+Do not deform the packing cups or scratch their sealing surfaces.